Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/lookback.md

 <VersionCallout version="1.9" />
 ## Definition

+Configure a `lookback` window to reprocess additional batches during [microbatch incremental model](/docs/build/incremental-microbatch) runs.
+It processes X batches up to the latest bookmark (the last successfully processed data point) to capture late-arriving records.

 Set the `lookback` to an integer greater than or equal to zero.
 The default value is `1`.
 You can configure `lookback` for a [microbatch incremental model](/docs/build/incremental-microbatch) in your `dbt_project.yml` file, property YAML file, or config block.

 ## Examples